Abbott Labs veteran CEO White to step down next March

 Abbott Laboratories will replace longtime CEO Miles White with another veteran executive next March.

-The drugmaker said Wednesday that its board unanimously appointed President and Chief Operating Officer Robert Ford to succeed White as CEO.
+The medical device maker said Wednesday that its board unanimously appointed President and Chief Operating Officer Robert Ford to succeed White as CEO.
 Ford has been with the company for 23 years.

-Abbott said White will become executive chairman after stepping down as CEO on March 31.
-White has served as chairman and CEO since 1998 for Abbott, which also makes infant formula and medical devices.
+Abbott said White will become executive chairman after stepping down on March 31.
+White has served as chairman and CEO since 1998 for Abbott, which also makes infant formula and pharmaceuticals.

 Abbott said Ford will become its 13th CEO, and all previous leaders were appointed from within the company.